MikeR94/CI-Project-Milestone-1/README.md

 * ## Bugs Unresolved
-    * When inspecting the website with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and selecting issues and then include third-party cookie issues, the website is showing to have 2 seperate issues.<br /><br />
+    * When inspecting the website with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and selecting issues and then include third-party cookie issues, the website is showing to have 2 separate issues.<br /><br />

     ![Site Issue](assets/readme-images/site-issues-image.png)

     * As for the cookie issue and what is causing this, I found some very good information on [StackOverflow](https://stackoverflow.com/questions/60822936/where-to-add-samesite-none).
-It seems to be a server side issue and there is nothing that I can do from the client side to properly recitify the issue.
-There is one way to to mitigate this issue but it is not a proper solution and that is to disable Cookie Deprecation through chrome://flags.
+It seems to be a server side issue and there is nothing that I can do from the client side to properly rectify the issue.
+There is one way to mitigate this issue but it is not a proper solution and that is to disable Cookie Deprecation through chrome://flags.

     * As for the navigator issue, I have narrowed this down to the Youtube videos that I have embedded on the site.
 I've done some research and apparently this is a Google Chrome issue as per this [source](https://forum.codewithmosh.com/t/the-ultimate-javascript-console-issue-at-beginning-of-course/6535) and has been reported [here](https://githubmemory.com/repo/zalmoxisus/redux-devtools-extension/issues/808).
-Additionally I have tested this website with Microsoft Edge and the issue doesn't show.
+Additionally, I have tested this website with Microsoft Edge and the issue doesn't show.

 [Back to top](<#contents>)